1998 Music City Bowl: Statistical summary

 In recognition of his performance during the game, Virginia Tech defensive end Corey Moore was named the game's most valuable player.
 Moore had a sack, a tackle for a loss, a blocked punt and a forced fumble.
 His performance was representative by a successful defensive effort by the Virginia Tech Hokies, who blocked two punts, had three interceptions, and limited Alabama to only seven points and 50 rushing yards.
-Tech's 31-point margin of victory was the biggest bowl-game win in school history, and Alabama's loss was their biggest in a bowl game since a loss in the 1972 Orange Bowl.
+Tech's 31-point margin of victory was its largest bowl-game winning margin in school history, and Alabama's loss was their biggest in a bowl game since a loss in the 1972 Orange Bowl.

 Alabama's sole success on offense came from the hands of quarterback Andrew Zow, who completed 19 of 35 passes for 224 yards and a touchdown but also threw three interceptions and fumbled the ball once.
 Zow's favorite receiver was running back Shaun Alexander, who caught eight passes for 87 yards.
 Alexander also was Alabama's leading rusher.
 He finished the game with 21 carries for 55 yards.
 Zow rushed the ball eight times, but finished with -8 rushing yards.
 Alexander's eight receptions tied him for third place in receptions during an Alabama bowl game.
 The record was nine.

 On the opposite side of the ball, Virginia Tech quarterback Al Clark completed seven of his 14 passes for 71 yards and an interception.
 Clark's greatest success came on the ground, however, as he rushed nine times for 55 yards and a touchdown.
 Most of Virginia Tech's offense came on the ground, as Clark was surpassed in the rushing game by Shyrone Stith, who carried the ball 10 times for 71 yards and a touchdown.
 Fellow Tech running back Lamont Pegues scored two touchdowns and carried the ball 15 times for 41 yards.